In recent years a variety of toothbrush subscription options have become available.

 Deciding which is the best subscription based service is very difficult and is very much influenced by your personal situation.

-If you want the whole package including toothbrush and toothpaste, your options and choices are different from those who want to receive brush heads for a regular electric toothbrush.
+If you want the whole package including toothbrush and toothpaste, your options and choices can be different to those who want to receive brush heads for a regular electric toothbrush.

 However, if you have an electric toothbrush already and want just replacement brush heads, then seriously consider Amazon’s subscription plan as this, in my opinion, is great and saves you money.